yasuba/chitter_node/README.md

 + In order to see what people have to say as a maker I want to see all peeps in chronological order

 Notes:
-+ Makers sign up to chitter with their email, password, name and a user name (i.e. maya@test.com, s3cr3t, Maya Driver, yasuba)
++ Makers sign up to chitter with their password and a user name (i.e. s3cr3t, yasuba)
-+ The username and email are unique
++ The username is unique
-+ Peeps (posts to chitter) have the name of the maker and their user handle
++ Peeps (posts to chitter) have the name of the user
 + Use bcrypt to secure the passwords
-+ Use data mapper and postgres to save the data
++ Use postgres to save the data
 + You don't have to be logged in to see the peeps
 + You only can peep if you are logged in.
 + Bonus: If you have time you can implement the following: Work on the css to make it look good (we all like beautiful things).